 An employer cannot discriminate between single and married (whether same or opposite-sex couples) employees, including those who live in common-law marriages (whether same or opposite-sex couples), or against unmarried employees supporting dependent children.

-Other benefit plans may allow employees on other types of leave to continue to participate in the plan while they are on leave.
-In that case, employees on pregnancy, parental, family medical, organ donor, personal emergency, declared emergency, or reservist leave are also allowed to continue to participate in such plans while they are on leave (this includes any leave negotiated between an employee or union and an employer that is longer than the ESA provides).
+Other benefit plans may allow employees on other types of leave that are not provided for in the ESA to continue to participate in the plan while they are on leave.
+In that case, employees on pregnancy, parental, personal emergency, family caregiver, family medical, critically ill child care, organ donor, reservist, or crime-related child death or disappearance leave are also allowed to continue to participate in such plans while they are on leave (this includes any leave negotiated between an employee or union and an employer that is longer than the ESA provides).